rbliu/obs_generic/README.md

 - [x] Remove the CameraGeom; Test and see what breaks

-- [ ] Transform/copy CFHT & DECam postISR images to the expected directory with correct file name
+- [ ] Transform/copy CFHT & DECam postISR images to the expected directory with correct file names

-- [ ] Re-enable _ _setFilter _ function in genericMapper.py
+- [ ] Re-enable _setFilter function in genericMapper.py